nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `patient n/NAME p/PHONE_NUMBER e/EMAIL [a/AFFLIATED_WITH]…​`

+**Validation**:
+1. NAME
+    1. No duplicate names are allowed.
+Names are lowercased and trimmed before duplicate comparison
+2. PHONE_NUMBER
+    1. Should be exactly 3 or 8 digits long
+    2. Should start with 6, 8 or 9.
+(We ignore 3 since those are numbers that people wouldn't normally have)
+    3. Note: This simplistic  validation allows for weird numbers like 666, but we allow thie anyway since comprehensive number validating is too technically complex
+3. EMAIL
+    1. Should be a valid email address with the form `local-part@domain` where domain is at least 2 letters long
+    2. All emails are stored in lowercase by default

 <box type="tip" seamless>

 **Tip:** A person can have any number of affiliations (including 0)